AmitPatel2327/CMOS-Inverter-Analysis/README.md

   Figure-16 : Power calculation at C<sub>L</sub>=1 femtoF
 </p><br>
 Power Consumed = 0.78886 fW
 Here, we can see that power consumption reduces drastically as load capacitance decreases.
 This load capacitance depends on the layout of inverter.
-So, for relativly, lesser power consumption proper layouting of inverter shhould be done.
+So, for relatively, lesser power consumption proper layouting of inverter should be done.

-3. Less Switching Transitions - An architecture should be designed in such a way that it requires less no. of switching cycles to generate a particular output.
+3. **Less Switching Transitions** - An architecture should be designed in such a way that it requires less no. of switching cycles to generate a particular output.